Package 'multivarious'

 mb_proj <- multiblock_projector(pc$v, block_indices = list(1:5, 6:10))

-# Project the multiblock data using the multiblock projector
+# Project multiblock data using the multiblock projector

 mb_scores <- project(mb_proj, X)